-Pineapple Lime Jello Mold is a blend of sweet and citrus flavors for an easy appetizer or dessert at any party.
-This refreshingly classic gelatin mold includes only 5 ingredients and is prepared within 15 minutes!
+Pineapple Lime Jello Mold is a blend of sweet and citrus flavors for an easy appetizer or dessert at any potluck.
+This classic green jello mold uses only 5 ingredients and is prepared within 15 minutes!

 Pineapple Lime Jello Mold

-- 1 (20 oz.) can crushed pineapple drained, reserving 1 cup juice
+- 20 oz. can crushed pineapple drained, reserving 1 cup juice

 - 1 cup sour cream

 - 1 cup thawed Cool Whip